ReGain Counseling Review

 On the surface, it may seem like couples counseling might be different from ‘regular’ online therapy.
 After all, one of the main benefits of online counseling is the convenience of being able to communicate with a therapist whenever you want, something that becomes more difficult once there’s another person involved.
 However, this is not entirely accurate.
 For example, many people assume that both people in the relationship need to be part of the counseling session, but this is generally not the case with online therapy, as having the therapist meet with both partners at once is not required in all sessions, and sometimes may never even be necessary.

 ReGain is a platform for online therapy, but with a focus on providing therapy to people in relationships, whether it’s done individually or as a couple.
-Now, there are no shortage of relationship counseling programs online, so what sets ReGain apart from the rest?
+Now, there is no shortage of relationship counseling programs online, so what sets ReGain apart from the rest?
 Let’s find out in my in-depth review.

 If you were to look around, you wouldn’t find too much information about ReGain online.
 If ReGain wasn’t a brand, this would be cause for concern.
 However, ReGain is currently considered the go-to online relationship counseling service.
-Couple that with the discreet nature of their service and it’s no wonder why people will be hard pressed to find much information about them.
+Couple that with the discreet nature of their service and it’s no wonder why people will be hard-pressed to find much information about them.
 What I do know is that they were founded in 2016 and are based in California.
-They employ licensed psychologists only, and they have strict policies in place throughout the entire counseling process, both for the couple and the therapist, which is one of the primary reasons they have received so much positive exposure in the media recently.
+They employ licensed therapists only, and they have strict policies in place throughout the entire counseling process, both for the couple and the therapist, which is one of the primary reasons they have received so much positive exposure in the media recently.

 ReGain Sign Up Process

 You are then asked what benefits you are looking to achieve.
-You choose from all sorts of answers (in the form of check boxes), such as ‘improve our communication,’ ‘resolve conflicts and disagreements,’ or ‘improve our intimacy.’
+You choose from all sorts of answers (in the form of checkboxes), such as ‘improve our communication,’ ‘resolve conflicts and disagreements,’ or ‘improve our intimacy.’
 ReGain then asks you to answer just a few more questions about yourself and what you prefer, so that they can pick the right relationship counselor for you.
 Once you are finished with that, all you need to do is create your private account by entering in your name (which doesn’t have to be real), email address, and password.

 Creating a ReGain Account